SAP-samples/teched2025-IN260/exercises/Excercise_04.md

 - Tools: **Bruno API Testing Tool**, **Visual Studio Code**

 ## Step 1: Create Overlay MAG
-Once your trading-partner-specific source MIG is ready, create an **Overlay MAG** based on the pre-packaged base MAG:
+Once your trading-partner-specific source MIG is ready, create an **Overlay MAG** based on the pre-packaged base MAG that you find in your TPA:
 - (a) Open **Design → MAGs** to view the MAG list.
 - (b) Click **Create** and choose **Overlay MAG** to open the wizard.
 - (c) For the base MAG, search for: